How to boost your Twitter Engagement Rate in 2023

 Ask Questions and Encourage Conversation

 Twitter is a great way to connect with people and businesses.
-However, what many people fail to realise is that Twitter can also be a great way to boost your business’s bottom line.
+However, what many people fail to realize is that Twitter can also be a great way to boost your business’s bottom line.
 One of the best ways to get people talking is by asking questions.
 You can also encourage conversation by re-tweeting or responding to other users’ tweets.

 Respond to Mentions Quickly

-In order to boost Twitter engagement rate, it is important to respond to mentions quickly.
+To boost Twitter engagement rate, it is important to respond to mentions quickly.
 When someone mentions your brand on Twitter, they are essentially giving you a chance to engage with them.
 If you don’t reply, you’re missing out on an opportunity.

 When responding to mentions, make sure to be genuine and personal.
 A simple “Thanks for the mention!” is better than no response at all.